unitb/literate-unitb/plan.md

         * ~~finite and subset with instantiation pattern~~
         * ~~commit~~

+        * ~~Fix ExprStore~~
         * simplify the pipeline arrow and remove the line info from the parser phase specifications
+        * [LatexDoc] should become a case of LatexDoc
+        * Improve line info
         * In the expression declaration classes, add methods for every field of the phase objects
-        * [LatexDoc] should become a case of LatexDoc

         * The parser for refinement rules has a writer to declare dependency remove it if it is not useful
         * Expressions and their LaTeX counterparts are no longer stored.
 Collect them somehow